MSU-CSE491/cse_491_fall_2023/blogposts/Kight/blog_post.md

 };
 ```

-Below is an example implmentation of where bit packing can become useful.
+Below is an example implementation of where bit packing can become useful.

 ```
 struct PackedFlags {